Coronavirus Disease 2019 (COVID-19) Facts and Details

-Similar to other coronaviruses, the COVID-19 is likely spread by droplets from an infected person’s nose or mouth through coughing and sneezing.
+Similar to other coronaviruses, COVID-19 is spread by droplets from an infected person’s nose or mouth through coughing, sneezing, and talking.

 What are the signs and symptoms of COVID-19?

 Reports show that COVID-19 causes mild to severe respiratory illness.
-Some people have died from the infection.
-Symptoms include fever, cough, and shortness of breath.
-Some patients have developed pneumonia.
+Some patients have developed pneumonia, and some people have died from the infection.

 After exposure, COVID-19 symptoms typically appear within 14 days.